 After a Flood: Act Fast and Call Spotless Carpet Cleaners

 A flood of water can lead to multiple problems.
-One more important resource is FEMA.
+One more outstanding resource is FEMA.
 Again pointed out, “mold growths, or colonies, can start to grow on a damp surface within 24 to 48 hours.”
-Along with the quick growth of mold, you want to be careful when it comes to electrical problems.
+Along with the fast growth of mold, you want to be careful when it comes to electrical problems.

-We know our customers never know when a flooding problem may occur, and our 24/7, emergency-response team will be there.
+Spotless knows our customers can’t predict when a flooding problem may occur, and our 24/7 emergency response team will be there.
 We will be there whenever you need quality equipment, expert knowledge, and compassionate care.